And Just Like That, Raincoats Are Runway-Approved

-Where we once thought of raincoats as nothing more than a gross weather accessory, these updated versions are a ready-to-wear force to be reckoned with.
+Where we once thought of raincoats as a nothing more than a gross weather accessory, these updated versions are a ready-to-wear force to be reckoned with.
 Between the oversized pockets seen at Fendi to scribbled-on designs courtesy of Moschino, you're about to see a whole new side of wet-weather gear.
 So say goodbye to the utilitarian raincoats you used to know and welcome a fresh take on this previously blasé essential.
-Ahead you'll find our favourite raincoat runway moments and 17 shoppable picks to swap your umbrella for this autumn.
+Ahead you'll find our favorite raincoat runway moments and 15 shoppable picks to swap your umbrella for this fall.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.